jakeogh/dnsgate/README.md

   --dest-ip DEST_IP     IP to redirect blocked connections to.
 Defaults to 127.0.0.1

-  --block-tld           remove subdomains (see --whitelist)
+  --block-at-tld        remove subdomains (see --whitelist)
                         example:
                             analytics.google.com -> google.com
                         not enabled by default.
 Useful for dnsmasq if you are willing